Skip to main content

 When you place a FAAB bid and choose a player to drop, that bid means: 'Only make this pickup if I'm replacing this specific player.'
 If that player was already dropped or traded before the FAAB processes, the bid fails.
 The system respects your specified drop condition to prevent unintended roster changes.
 To avoid this, submit bids with different drop candidates or without a conditional drop.

-Max Points is the theoretical total points a team could have scored if they had started their highest-scoring players at every position for every game.
-It is used as a measure of overall roster strength independent of lineup decisions.
+Max Points For is the theoretical total points a team could have scored if they had started their highest-scoring players at every position for every game.
+Practice squad players are included in the calculation because the team could have activated and started them.
+MPF is used to measure overall roster strength independent of lineup decisions, which is why it works as a draft order option that reduces tanking.

 Start your contract league